-For lighter meals the hotel also has a wine bar, Nostalgia, which offers a selection of wine-friendly tapas - the perfect accompaniment to the Spanish and South American wines available from the state-of-the-art Italian self-service dispenser.
+For lighter meals, the main hotel also has a wine and tapas bar, Nostalgia, which offers a selection of wine-friendly tapas - the perfect accompaniment to the Spanish and South American wines available from the state-of-the-art Italian self-service dispenser.
 There’s also a pool bar which serves cocktails as well as light meals and snacks throughout the day.

-Since our visit Nayara has added Sushi Amor.
-As the name suggests, this restaurant-cum-lounge serves sushi, but with a Latin twist.
-With vivid shades of blue and red this is a relaxing contemporary space where you can dine and (of course) take in those stunning volcano views.
+Since our visit Nayara has added Asia Luna, which specialises in Latin Asia fare.
+With vivid shades of blue and red, this is a relaxing contemporary space where you can dine and (of course) take in those stunning volcano views.

 There are plenty of restaurants in La Fortuna if you fancy the bright lights of the tourist town.
 For the most elegant try the Tabacón hotel’s restaurant.
 For lunch, enjoy great views from the Observatory Lodge, a smart modern on the upper flanks of the Chato (flat) volcano, right next to Arenal.
 It serves local ingredients with international style.

-The main hotel is aimed more at couples, but children over 2 are welcome in the here; Nayara Springs is adults only.
+The main hotel is aimed more at couples, but children over 2 are welcome; Nayara Springs is adults only.

 Children (4-12 years), Teens (over 12)

-The Nayara Suite can fit 1 extra bed and the Casita Deluxe can fit 2.
+The Rainforest Villa can fit 1 extra bed and the Casita Deluxe can fit 2.
 Children under 6 stay at no extra charge.
 Children cannot be accommodated in the Springs Villas.